philc/book-notes/business/source code - bill gates.md

   * "My mother was the first person to extend her hand, welcome you, and smooth your way into the group in a room.
 The minister of our church once said that my mother 'never met an unimportant person.'"
-  * His parents garduate from UW, and Gates is born 3 (?) years later.
+  * His parents graduate from UW, and Gates is born 3 (?) years later.
 They move from Seattle to a suburb still under construction.
 * View Ridge (chap 2)